Allocating Positional Goods: A Mechanism Design Approach: Revenue Maximization

 \begin{remark} The lower bound does not require IFR or Myerson's regularity. \end{remark}

-The auxiliary screening problem considered in the proof, which is equivalent to selling a continuum of indivisible ordinary goods to a continuum of buyers, highlights the distinction between selling ordinary goods and positional goods.
-In the screening problem, selling an item to one consumer has no externalities on others.
-By contrast, when selling positional goods, because consumers care about their relative positions, negative externalities are present---the seller cannot offer the highest status to multiple buyers without reducing its value.
-Thus, the seller of positional goods is subject to an additional feasibility constraint, resulting in a strictly lower revenue.
+The auxiliary problem of selling indivisible ordinary goods highlights the distinction between selling ordinary goods and positional goods.
+In the auxiliary problem, selling an item to one consumer has no externalities on others, so the seller can allocate $q=1$ to multiple buyers.
+By contrast, when selling positional goods, because consumers care about their relative positions, negative externalities arise---the seller cannot allocate the highest status $s=1$ to multiple buyers.
+Thus, the seller of positional goods is subject to an additional feasibility constraint, resulting in a lower revenue.

+\paragraph{Graphical Illustration.} Figure~\ref{fig:approx} plots the \emph{revenue curve} $R(\tau)=(1-\tau)F^{-1}(\tau)$ in quantile space $\tau=F(\theta)$.
+For exposition, I focus on the regular case where $J(\theta)$ is increasing, so that the revenue curve is concave, and assume the intrinsic value $v(\theta)=0$.